 “What is going to happen to you?” she whispered not taking her eyes off the trees.

 “When I’m gone what will you do?
-Will you be okay?” she asked in a very grown up tone.
+Will you be okay?” she asked in a mature tone.

-Barnaby paused in his digging and she looked over at him.
+Levi paused in his digging and she turned towards him.
 “Don’t worry about me Victoria.
 Don’t you ever worry about me okay!
 It’s not fair for you to have to worry about someone else.
 You have done plenty already.
 When you’re gone I will miss you but I will see you again and it may be sooner than you think.”
-He smiled, amazed by her selflessness.
+He smiled.
+Her selflessness amazed him.

 “I will miss you too.”